wp-plugins/restrict-widgets/readme.txt

 Tags: widget, widgets, widget-only, cms, conditional tags, conditional, widget logic, widget context, restrict, manage, management, capability, capabilities, sidebar, sidebars, user, permission, permissions
 Requires at least: 3.3
 Tested up to: 3.6.1
-Stable tag: 1.1.2
+Stable tag: 1.1.3
 License: MIT License
 License URI: http://opensource.org/licenses/MIT

-Restrict Widgets not only allows you to easily hide or display widgets on specified pages but gives you complete control over widgets and sidebars.
+All in one widgets and sidebars management in WordPress.
+Allows you to hide or display widgets on specified pages and restrict access for users.

 == Description ==